Arthur Bryan1

 M, #268615, b.
 14 March 1881

-Robert Childers Barton was born on 14 March 1881.1 He was the son of Charles William Barton and Agnes Alexandra Frances Childers.1 He married Rachel Lothrop Warren, daughter of Fiske Warren, on 21 July 1950.1
+Robert Childers Barton was born on 14 March 1881.1 He was the son of Charles William Barton and Agnes Alexandra Frances Childers.1 He married Rachel Lothrop Warren, daughter of Fiske Warren and Gretchen Osgood, on 21 July 1950.1

-Robert Childers Barton was educated at Rugby College, Rugby, Warwickshire, England.1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.) and a Diploma in Economics.1 He graduated from Royal Agricultural College, Cirencester, Gloucestershire, England, in 1901 with a Diploma.1 He fought in the First World War.1 He held the office of Member of Parliament (M.P.) for West Wicklow between 1918 and 1922.1 He held the office of Minister of Agriculture between 1919 and 1921.1 He held the office of Chairman, Wicklow County Councillors in 1920.1 He was a member of Sinn Féin.1 He held the office of the Irish Peace Delegate to the London Conference in 1921.1 He held the office of Secretary for Economic Affairs between 1921 and 1922.1 He held the office of Member of Dáil Éireann for Counties Kildare and Wicklow between 1921 and 1923.1 He held the office of Chairman, Agricultural Credit Corporation between 1934 and 1959.1 He held the office of Chairman, Turf Development Board between 1935 and 1960.1 He lived at Glendalough House, Annamoe, County Wicklow, Ireland.1
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.) and a Diploma in Economics.1 He graduated from Royal Agricultural College, Cirencester, Gloucestershire, EnglandG, in 1901 with a Diploma.1 He fought in the First World War.1 He held the office of Member of Parliament (M.P.) for West Wicklow between 1918 and 1922.1 He held the office of Minister of Agriculture between 1919 and 1921.1 He held the office of Chairman of the Wicklow County Councillors in 1920.1 He was a member of Sinn Féin.1 He held the office of Irish Peace Delegate to the London Conference in 1921.1 He held the office of Secretary for Economic Affairs between 1921 and 1922.1 He held the office of Member of Dáil Éireann between 1921 and 1923, for Counties Kildare and Wicklow.1 He was Chairman of the Agricultural Credit Corporation between 1934 and 1959.1 He was Chairman of the Turf Development Board between 1935 and 1960.1 He lived at Glendalough House, Annamoe, County Wicklow, IrelandG.1

 Citations